NextEra Energy Inc. (NEE) Shares Up Despite Recent Market Volatility

 Conclusion

-In summary, NextEra Energy Inc. (NEE) has had a mixed performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To wrap up, the performance of NextEra Energy Inc. (NEE) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.